 A Debt Management Program (DMP) offered through a non-profit credit counseling agency could be the best option if you earn enough to repay creditors in full, with interest, within five years.
 The process starts with an evaluation of your income and household expenses, and a payment schedule is created that allows you to pay back your creditors in 5 years or less with interest.
-Once enrolled, your credit counselor will contact your creditors and request waived fees and penalties, and attempt to lower the interest rate on your debt to save you money.
-You make a single payment to the credit counseling company each month, and the company in turn makes your monthly credit card payments to your creditors while you are in the debt management program.
+Once enrolled, your credit counselor will contact your creditors and request waived fees and penalties and attempt to lower the interest rate on your debt to save you money.
+You make a single payment to the credit counseling company each month, and the company, in turn, makes your monthly credit card payments to your creditors while you are in the debt management program.

-Credit Counseling requires you to show sufficient income to pay your debts in full, plus interest in five years or less, and therefore, is best suited for people a reliable income source and a manageable amount of debt.
+Credit Counseling requires you to show sufficient income to pay your debts in full, plus interest in five years or less, and therefore, is best suited for people with a reliable income source and a manageable amount of debt.
 In addition to paying back your creditors in full, you must also complete an approved financial education course provided by your credit counseling agency as part of the debt management plan.
 Credit counseling is not suitable for people who have experienced some type of financial hardship, or who are experiencing a reduction or loss of income.
-For those with reduced income, financial hardships or high debt amounts, debt settlement may be a better option to consider.
+For those with reduced income, financial hardships, or high debt amounts, debt settlement may be a better option to consider.

 A Debt Settlement Program, also allows you to make a single monthly payment to eliminate debt.
 However, the process could allow you to pay less than the full balance owed to creditors and become debt-free in two to four years.
-The process starts with a free financial consultation with a professional debt arbitrator who can evaluate your current income and expenses and will develop an affordable payment plan designed to reduce the amount you are currently paying each month to service your high interest credit card debt.
+The process starts with a free financial consultation with a professional debt arbitrator who can evaluate your current income and expenses and will develop an affordable payment plan designed to reduce the amount you are currently paying each month to service your high-interest credit card debt.

 Once qualified and enrolled in a debt settlement program, you make monthly payments into a dedicated Program Savings Account which you own and control.
 For your protection, the debt settlement company cannot withdraw funds from this account with your approval.
 The balance in this account will be used to pay your creditors once a settlement has been reached with your creditors and agreed to by you.
 The fees paid to your settlement company will also be distributed from this account.

-When you have enough in the account to make a lump sum payment, or sufficient funds to complete a term settlement agreement, a professional debt negotiator will negotiate a lower payoff with your creditors, potentially saving you thousands of dollars.
-Debt settlement companies maintain relationships with creditors, debt collectors and debt buyers and work together to their mutual benefit and the benefit of their clients.
+When you have enough in the account to make a lump sum payment or sufficient funds to complete a term settlement agreement, a professional debt negotiator will negotiate a lower payoff with your creditors, potentially saving you thousands of dollars.
+Debt settlement companies maintain relationships with creditors, debt collectors, and debt buyers and work together to their mutual benefit and the benefit of their clients.
 If you have experienced a financial hardship but have a steady income and the ability to pay back some of your debt, a debt settlement program can be an effective strategy to reduce or eliminate your unsecured debt.

-If you do not make enough money to pay all your debts or at least pay a portion of your debt back to your creditors, you may need to consider filing for Bankruptcy protection.
+If you do not make enough money to pay all your debts or at least pay a portion of your debt back to your creditors, you may need to consider filing for bankruptcy protection.
 Under Chapter 7 Bankruptcy, all your qualifying debts can be dismissed, but you may have to sell assets such as your home or automobile.
-A Chapter 13 Bankruptcy allows you to pay back some of your debts, while keeping most of your assets.
+A Chapter 13 Bankruptcy allows you to pay back some of your debts while keeping most of your assets.
 Either way, filing for bankruptcy protection with severely damage your credit and your credit score will suffer for years as the bankruptcy is reported on your credit report for up to 10 years.